Coffee…with butter and coconut oil?

 Coconut oil is known to be an anti-fungal agent.
 Coconut oil contains a high percentage of the similar fats found in human breast milk which makes the gut a less attractive place for bad bacteria.

 For an even stronger form of coconut oil you can try MCT oil (a liquid coconut oil extract high in medium-chain triglycerides).
-Many people (including myself) use coconut oil instead of MCT, since it’s easier to find and much cheaper.
+Many people use coconut oil instead of MCT oil, since it’s easier to find and much cheaper.

 What if I don’t like coffee?